Free Budapest Walking Tour by JetSettingFools.com

 The vast Great Market Hall, Budapest, Hungary

-Not only is the Great Market Hall the largest market in Budapest, it is also the oldest.
-The market, which opened in 1897, is housed in a 10,000 square meter building and has market stalls on three floors.
+MAP.
+Not only is the Great Market Hall the largest in Budapest, it is also the oldest.
+Opened in 1897, it is housed in a 10,000 square meter building and has stalls on three floors.

-In the basement, vendors sell fresh fish and meat; on the ground floor, stalls overflow with cured meats, produce and paprika.
-On the upper mezzanine, visitors will find small kiosk restaurants and souvenirs.
+In the basement, vendors sell fresh fish and meat.
+On the ground floor, stalls overflow with cured meats, produce and paprika.
+The upper mezzanine features small restaurants and souvenir kiosks.

-This marks the end of our free walking tour of Gellert Hill.
-From the Central Market Hall, you can continue on our next Self-Guided Walking Tour of Budapest: The Jewish Quarter.
+This marks the end of our free walking tour of Gellert Hill!
+From here, you can continue on to the Jewish Quarter.

-After German Occupation in 1944, the Nazi regime created a Jewish Ghetto in Budapest, confining all Jewish citizens to a small district surrounded by stone walls and barbed wire.
+After German Occupation in 1944, the Nazi regime created a Jewish Ghetto in Budapest, confining them to a small district surrounded by stone walls and barbed wire.

-Pro Tip: In recent years, the Old Jewish Quarter has become a hub of bars – including both Ruins Bars and Budapest Craft Beer Bars.
-While many people flock to the district to party the night away, our Self-Guided Walking Tour of Budapest Jewish Quarter is a stroll of historic sights.
+In recent years, the Old Jewish Quarter has become a hub of nightlife – including both Ruins Bars and Budapest Craft Beer Bars.

 Dohany Street Synagogue